-Iodine deficiency is a significant health problem that affects as many as 1.6 billion people worldwide.[17, 18] The sheer prevalence of iodine deficiency is proof that many people are not getting the complete spectrum of nutrition their body requires.
+Iodine deficiency is a significant health concern that affects as many as 1.6 billion people worldwide.[16, 17] The sheer prevalence of iodine deficiency is proof that many people are not getting the complete spectrum of nutrition their body requires.
 Most people would be well served to take inventory of their nutrient intake and fill the gaps with supplements.
 When it comes to nutritional support for the thyroid, we recommend our Thyroid Health Kit™.

 This kit features the top three supplements you need to nutritionally support your thyroid: nascent iodine, selenium, and vitamin B-12.
 Nascent iodine is easily absorbed and actually becomes an integral component of thyroid hormones.
 Sourced from organic mustard seeds, our selenium supplement offers the most bioavailable forms of selenium.
 Vegansafe™ B-12 provides a bioactive combination of vitamin B-12 to encourage normal energy levels.
 Together, these three supplements provide the nutrients necessary to encourage normal thyroid health and metabolism.